 It all boils down to genetics.

 Our body contains myostatin, which it uses to suppress muscle growth.
-This is needed e.g. in the hands, otherwise we would just get muscular hands by using them, which in turn would render them useless.
+This is needed e.g. in the hands, otherwise, we would just get muscular hands by using them, which in turn would render them useless.
 Just by genetic variation some people have less myostatin in their muscle cells and can workout with little effort and still build muscle quickly.
 Almost none of them are aware of their special genetics and thus attribute their shape to their training method, believing and advertising what works for them would work for everybody else.

 Just like the misconception, that training like a swimmer will get us a V-shaped swimmer's body.
 Nothing could be further from the truth.
 We mix cause and effect since we only see successful swimmers on TV.
-Only athletes with the genetic disposition to getting a V-shaped body when training like a swimmer turn out to be successful swimmers.
+Only athletes with the genetic disposition to getting a V-shaped body when training like a swimmer turns out to be successful swimmers.
 Unsuccessful swimmers, even when they train hard, just look like the other guy.

 Just like with nutrition, to decide what is the most efficient and healthy way to exercise our bodies for optimum health, we should not rely on beliefs, tradition or other people's business agendas.
 Instead, we should understand how our body and its biochemistry works.

-Fortunately, there has been fabulous research in the last years, leading to a good understanding what should be done.
+Fortunately, there has been fabulous research in the last years, leading to a good understanding of what should be done.
 "Body by Science" from our reading list does a great job explaining the current knowledge in depth and a very understandable manner.

-Basic takeaway for the 95% of us:
+The basic takeaway for the 95% of us:

 We need to build muscle to reach peak health